We’re developing the next generation of child care and education professionals with the right set of skills for the 21st Century.

 This course requires the ability to apply for a DCSI – working with children employment screening.
 Upon enrolment, Enable College will notify you to complete an application.
 This will be an additional cost to your course unless advised differently in writing.

-Pathways in Early Childhood Education & Care
+Pathways in Education Support

 Clients may work with teachers in a range of education settings, including public and independent schools and community education settings.